Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Cohomological Field Theories

 We obtain relations in the tautological ring by studying the behavior along $D$.
-On the one hand the reconstruction gives functions that might have singularities along the discriminant locus.\footnote{The proof of Theorem~\ref{thm:main} easily implies that for a CohFT the only possible singularities of the $R$-matrix along $D$ are poles.} On the other hand we know that we get back the original CohFT by projecting from the strata algebra to the tautological ring.
-Therefore we obtain vector spaces of relations with values in $\mathcal O_{U \setminus D} / \mathcal O_U$.\footnote{If the $R$-matrix were multivalued, we would need to work on a branched cover of $U$ instead.} By choosing a basis of $\mathcal O_{U \setminus D} / \mathcal O_U$ we obtain a vector space of relations. \begin{defi} The vector space of tautological relations associated to the convergent CohFT $\Omega$ is defined as the smallest system of ideals of $\mathcal S_{g, n}$ which is stable under push-forwards via the gluing and forgetful morphisms and contains the relations from cancellations of singularities in the reconstruction of $\Omega$, that we have just defined. \end{defi} \begin{ex} For the 2-dimensional, (convergent) CohFT corresponding to Witten's 3-spin class, in \cite{PPZ15} it is proven that the ideal of relations coincides with the relations of Pixton \cite{Pi12P}, which are conjectured \cite{Pi12P} to be all relations between tautological classes. \end{ex} \begin{ex} In \cite{Ja14P} it is shown that the ideal of relations of the Gromov-Witten theory of equivariant projective space $\mathbb P^{N - 1}$ contains the relations for Witten's $(N + 1)$-spin class. \end{ex} \begin{ex} In \cite{Ja14P} it is also shown that the set of relations for equivariant $\mathbb P^1$ and Witten's 3-spin class coincide. \end{ex} \begin{rmk} For nonequivariant $\mathbb P^1$ the theory does not apply since the Frobenius manifold is semisimple at all points.
-There is a different way of how to extract relations in this case, which we will study in Section~\ref{sec:cohft:gw}. \end{rmk}
+On the one hand, the reconstruction formula defines a function $\widetilde\Omega_{g, n} \in \mathcal S_{g, n} \otimes (V^*)^{\otimes n} \otimes \cO_{U \setminus D}$ that might have singularities along the discriminant locus.\footnote{The proof of Theorem~\ref{thm:main} will imply that for a CohFT the only possible singularities of the $R$-matrix along $D$ are poles.} On the other hand, by Theorem~\ref{thm:reconstruction}, we recover the original CohFT if we project from the strata algebra to the tautological ring, so that $q(\widetilde\Omega_{g, n}) \in R^*(\Mbar_{g, n}) \otimes (V^*)^{\otimes n} \otimes \cO_U$.
+Therefore, if $p\colon \cO_{U \setminus D} \to (\cO_{U \setminus D}/\cO_U)$ denotes the projection, then $p(\widetilde\Omega_{g, n}) \in \ker(q) \otimes (V^*)^{\otimes n} \otimes (\cO_{U \setminus D}/\cO_U)$ is a $(V^*)^{\otimes n} \otimes (\cO_{U \setminus D}/\cO_U)$-valued tautological relation, from which we can extract many ordinary tautological relations by applying linear forms $\varphi\colon (V^*)^{\otimes n} \otimes (\cO_{U \setminus D}/\cO_U) \to \CC$. \begin{definition} The vector space of tautological relations associated to the convergent CohFT $\Omega$ is defined as the smallest system of ideals of $\mathcal S_{g, n}$ which is stable under push-forwards via the gluing and forgetful morphisms and contains the relations $p(\widetilde\Omega_{g, n})$ from cancellations of singularities in the reconstruction of $\Omega$, that we have just discussed. \end{definition} \begin{example} For the 2-dimensional, (convergent) CohFT corresponding to Witten's 3-spin class, in \cite{PPZ15} it is proven that the ideal of relations coincides with the relations of Pixton \cite{Pi12P}, which are conjectured to be all relations between tautological classes. \end{example} \begin{example} In \cite{Ja14P} it is shown that the ideal of relations of the Gromov--Witten theory of equivariant projective space $\PP^{N - 1}$ contains the relations for Witten's $(N + 1)$-spin class. \end{example} \begin{example} In \cite{Ja14P} it is also shown that the set of relations for equivariant $\PP^1$ and Witten's 3-spin class coincide. \end{example} \begin{remark} For nonequivariant $\PP^1$, the theory does not apply since the Frobenius manifold is semisimple at all points.
+There is however a different way of how to extract relations in this case, which we will study in Section~\ref{sec:cohft:gw}. \end{remark}